mryap/alembic-kit/_posts/2019-03-27-Analytics-Retargeting.md

 ---
 title: Analytics Retargeting
 date: 2019-03-27
-description: In the context of Paid Acquisition, Remarketing means being able to interact with those who have already experienced your site.
+description: In the context of Paid Acquisition, remarketing means being able to interact with those who have already experienced your site.
 #image: "/img/measurement-in-mutli-screen-world5.jpg"
 categories:
--  retargeting
+-  Retargeting
 ---

 People don’t commit when they first click on a PPC Ads.*